COVID-19 – the Pacific response: April 2022

 Briefly, American Samoa has recorded its second COVID-19 death with the island nation reporting over 2,500 community cases.
 Citizens in the Northern Mariana Islands are no longer required to wear masks indoors, and Fiji has removed its in-country isolation requirement for visitors arriving in the country.
 Finally, Guam is currently weighing up whether to end its public health emergency declaration, which was made at the start of the COVID-19 pandemic.

-This article is part of the Australia Pacific Security College (APSC)’s continued coverage of the COVID-19 pandemic in the Pacific.
-Click here to access APSC’s COVID-19 tracking map, which is updated weekly with the latest vaccination and case numbers across the region.
+This article is part of the Pacific Security College (PSC)’s continued coverage of the COVID-19 pandemic in the Pacific.
+Click here to access PSC’s COVID-19 tracking map, which is updated weekly with the latest vaccination and case numbers across the region.